2

 I’ve often wondered what he thought about me taking up marksmanship.
 Ryan and our mother had always made their feelings clear, even if it was just through silence.
 Yet my father was the one who’d bought me my Smith and Wesson for my eighteenth birthday, on the summer before I’d gone up to study at Doldrum.
 It was for some competition or another.
 Really, I don’t remember anything about it now.

-I remember thinking, even as I stepped into the subway station with my brother, that I really should give him and Mom another call.
+I do remember thinking, even as I stepped into the subway station with my brother, that I really should give him and Mom another call.
 You know how it is with these things.
 You put it off till tomorrow, then tomorrow turns into next week, and next week turns into Christmas, and then you’re staring across a gap you have no idea how to bridge anymore.

 I’ll do it tonight, I told myself.
 Better late than never.

-Ryan’s stupid little Lexus ripoff of a vehicle was still under repairs, so we’d had to take the subway for this trip.
+Ryan’s glorified little Lexus ripoff of a vehicle was still under repairs, so we’d had to take the subway for this trip.
 I yawned.
-It was already past noon, and the sun was setting into a bright, drowsy sort of afternoon, perfect for a siesta.
+It was already past twelve and the sun was setting into a bright, drowsy sort of afternoon, perfect for a siesta.
 Even the businessmen heading back to Greenpark after their lunch looked half-asleep, and I’m pretty sure you could rip those guys open and find silicon chips and circuits.

 The train rolled in with an ear-splitting screech.
 Everyone lying back on the bench jumped at the sound, and started frantically stuffing themselves through the entrance.